fshafiee/laravel-once/README.md

 }
 ```

-As you can see, the rollable tasks can treated as drop-in replacements, if done right.
+As you can see, the rollable tasks can be treated as drop-in replacements, if done right.

 ### Debouncing Task
-in addition to rollup similar task on a request, you can do it between different requests on desired time window
+In addition to rollup similar tasks on a request, you can do it event between different requests on desired time window
-imagine a heavy task like updating product catalog when a product has been changed. instead of doing updates after each modification you
-can dispatch a `DebouncingTask` as soon as first update occured with a 15 min wait time. if during this time user make another update the timer will reset
-and so on. when the wait elapsed the task will be performed.
+Imagine a heavy task like updating a product catalog when the product details have been changed. instead of doing updates after each modification, you can dispatch a `DebouncingTask` as soon as the first update occurred, with the desired wait time. if during this time window, the user makes another update, the timer will reset, and so on. when the wait elapses the task will be performed.

 ```php
 namespace App\Jobs\Rollables;